migue02/AB-testing-app/README.md

-# racket-pal-rateus-miguelmorales

-Miguel home assessment for RacketPal

-## Assignment
+# Assignment

-### Code the frontend part in React-Native or ReactJs (bonus points for React-Native) of the two variations (control and test), including:
+## Code the frontend part in React-Native or ReactJs (bonus points for React-Native) of the two variations (control and test), including:

-#### The A/B test mechanism
+### The A/B test mechanism

 -   To control the A/B test I've created `ABTesting` context.
 The context has this type:
     -   `export type ABTestingContextType = {popupUserData?: PopUpUserData,shouldPopupBeShown: () => boolean; }`